Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

 ### Homework Assignments

-Homework assignments will be given out on Thursdays at the beginning of class, and will be **due the following week on Thursday at the beginning of class (10:30 am, Pacific Time)**.
+Homework assignments will be given out on Fridays at the beginning of class, and will be **due the following week on Friday at the beginning of class (9:30 am, Pacific Time)**.
 Homework questions are posted on the class website along with links to any data files you might need.

 You are encouraged to work together on homeworks and collaborate, but you must turn in your own assignments with your own work.